 What would you do if a window pops up in your browser claiming to give you a $100 Walmart gift coupon once you filled out the application form?
 Go or No Go?
 More often than not, it is a scam.
 Recently we have observed a spike in the number of such pages captured by our AI engine.
 Our advice to the users would be to stay away from them.
 These scams can be carried out in the following ways:

 You get an email or a text message from your friend with a link embedded in it.
 The message reads - 'An awesome opportunity to win a $200 Target gift card.
 Try your luck before the offer runs out'.
 It is probably a message that was forwarded to them.
-They ask you to fill a survey that will ask you for your personal details including your name, email address, phone number and physical address.
-After you fill the form, you will be redirected to a page tha twill ask you to forward this message to 10 other people before you can claim your winnings.
-It is never ending process and you will never receive the coupon you were looking for.
-You might wonder why were they asking for soo many details if they never intended to give you a coupon.
+They ask you to fill a survey that will ask you for your personal details, including your name, social security number, email address, phone number, physical address, and even driver’s license number.
+After you fill the form, you will be redirected to a page that will ask you to forward this message to 10 other people before you can claim your winnings.
+It is a never-ending process, and you will never receive the coupon you were looking for.
+You might wonder why they were asking for so many details if they never intended to give you a coupon.
 It could be one of the following reasons:

 - They collect user data and sell it for money

 - They can use your personal contact details to try and scam you